 Remembering the Center for 20th Century Studies

-Remembering the Center for 20th Century Studies celebrates a half century of one of the first humanities centers in the US, the Center for 20th (now 21st) Century Studies.
-Current and former faculty, doctoral students, and directors will reflect upon and exemplify the Center’s intellectual history and legacy for humanities research today.
-The plenary speakers are Amelie Hastie (Amherst), Andreas Huyssen (Columbia), Tara McPherson (USC), Patricia Mellencamp (UWM), Gary Weissman (University of Cincinnati),and Kathleen Woodward (University of Washington).
+Remembering the Center for 20th Century Studies celebrated a half century of one of the first humanities centers in the US, the Center for 20th (now 21st) Century Studies.
+Current and former faculty, doctoral students, and directors gathered at UWM’s Curtin Hall to reflect upon and exemplify the Center’s intellectual history and legacy for humanities research today.
+Plenary speakers included Amelie Hastie (Amherst), Andreas Huyssen (Columbia), Tara McPherson (USC), Patricia Mellencamp (UWM), Gary Weissman (University of Cincinnati),and Kathleen Woodward (University of Washington).

-Before we kick off our 50th anniversary symposium, please join us on Thursday for a special event dedicating the Patricia Mellencamp Founding Collection, a special archive of 16mm prints donated by Mellencamp and currently being catalogued and preserved by the UWM Moving Image Society.
+To kick off the 50th anniversary symposium, we hosted a special event dedicating the Patricia Mellencamp Founding Collection, a special archive of 16mm prints donated by Mellencamp and currently being catalogued and preserved by the UWM Moving Image Society.

 Patricia Mellencamp (Emerita, UWM): “UnCommon Women: Remembering the Center From My Third St(age)”

 Amelie Hastie (Amherst College): “The Vulnerable Spectator: Feminism, Affect, Writing”

 |11:45 – 12:45||Lunch|